Violence against women in Mexico: Colonialism, neoliberalism, and gender-based violence in Mexico: A postcolonial analysis

+Colonialism and the transformation of gender roles

-Colonialism fundamentally disrupted Indigenous gender systems in Mexico, imposing rigid European patriarchal norms that redefined women’s roles in both the public and private spheres.
+Colonialism fundamentally disrupted Indigenous gender systems in Mexico, imposing rigid European patriarchal norms that redefined women's roles in both the public and private spheres.
 Prior to colonization, many Indigenous societies in Mesoamerica recognized women as spiritual leaders, healers, and key contributors to the social and economic life of their communities.
 These roles were deeply integrated into communal structures that valued reciprocity and balance between genders (Powers, 2006).

 However, with the Spanish conquest came the imposition of Catholic ideologies and European family models, which subordinated women to male authority figures in both church and household.
 The Spanish colonial regime restructured Indigenous societies to align with patriarchal norms that emphasized female submission, domesticity, and moral purity (Powers, 2006).
 This shift was not only spiritual and cultural but also institutional, as women were denied participation in legal, political, and economic life.
 Over time, these imposed roles became embedded in Mexican society, creating a long-lasting foundation for systemic gender inequality.

-Even today, the lingering influence of these colonial-era hierarchies continues to define women’s social roles and access to power.
+Even today, the lingering influence of these colonial-era hierarchies continues to define women's social roles and access to power.
 This legacy can be seen in Mexico's persistently high rates of intimate partner violence and in the underrepresentation of women in political leadership.
 The colonial construction of women as passive and morally inferior continues to inform both state policies and social attitudes toward gender, reinforcing a system in which women are more vulnerable to violence and marginalization.